Where We May Work

 Global Dynamics

-When the US and China achieve "co-opetition" — collaborating while competing — two-way interactions emerge with the big nations of the Global South across three tiers.
+When the US and China achieve "co-opetition" — collaborating while competing — two-way interactions emerge with the big nations of the Global South across five tiers.

 Tier One — Proof of Concept